 CHEM 4401.
 Physical Chemistry I. A study of thermodynamics including equations of state; gas laws; first, second and third laws of thermodynamics; reversible and irreversible systems; and energy relationships.
-Corequisite: CHEM 4401L to be taken concurrently.
-Prerequisite: MATH 1120.
-Prerequisite or Corequisite: MATH 2221.
+Prerequisites: MATH 2221, PHYS 1111 OR 2211.
 (3-0-3)

 CHEM 4401L.
 Physical Chemistry Laboratory.
 An introduction to the techniques and methods of Physical Chemistry.
+Corequisites: CHEM 4401.
 (0-3-1)

 CHEM 4402.
 Physical Chemistry II.
 A study of chemical kinetics, electrochemistry, and an introduction to quantum mechanics.
 Corequisite: CHEM 4402L to be taken concurrently.
-Prerequisites: CHEM 4402 and MATH 2221.
+Prerequisites: CHEM 4401 and MATH 2221.
 (3-0-3)

 CHEM 4402L.
 Physical Chemistry Laboratory.
 A continuation of the study of the techniques and methods of Physical Chemistry.
+Prerequisites: CHEM 4401L.
+Corequisites: CHEM 4402.
 (0-3-1)

 CHEM 4410.
 Biochemistry.
 An introduction to the compounds, chemical reactions, and mechanisms that are important to the processes important to living organisms.
 The emphasis will be on the major biochemical topics of enzyme structure and function, metabolism of sugars and fats, and the chemical aspects of genetic control of living organisms.
+Prerequisites: CHEM 3302.
 Corequisite: CHEM 4410L to be taken concurrently.
 (3-0-3)

 CHEM 4410L.
 Biochemistry Laboratory.
 A study of techniques commonly used in biochemistry laboratories including isolation and properties of enzymes.
+Prerequisites: CHEM 3302L.
+Corequisites: CHEM 4410.
 (0-3-1)

 CHEM 4450.
 Instrumental Analysis.
 An introduction to modern instrumental techniques with emphasis on those that are in general use in both research and industry.
 Corequisite: CHEM 4450L to be taken concurrently.
-Prerequisites: CHEM 2250, MATH 1113.
+Prerequisites: CHEM 3250, MATH 1113.
 (3-0-3)

 CHEM 4450L.
 Instrumental Analysis Laboratory.
 An introduction to modern instrumental techniques in the laboratory with emphasis on application of specific methods to analytical problems.
-Prerequisite: CHEM 2250L.
+Prerequisite: CHEM 3250L.
+Corequisites: CHEM 4450.
 (0-6-2)

 CHEM 4491.
 Chemistry Seminar I. A course to acquaint students with the chemical literature.
 Each student will prepare a written and oral presentation on some topic of interest in current chemical literature.
 Permission of instructor required.
+Prerequisites: CHEM 3302.
 (1-0-1)

 CHEM 4492.
 Chemistry Seminar II.
 A course to acquaint students with the chemical literature.
 Each student will prepare a written and oral presentation on some topic of interest in current chemical literature.
 Permission of instructor required.
+Prerequisites: CHEM 3302.
 (1-0-1)